syncfusion-content/wpf-docs/wpf/TextInputLayout/Hint-Position.md

 ## Float

-The hint label will be float to the top of input view when the text box get focused.
+The hint label will be float to the top of input view get focused.

 {% tabs %}